georgegeorgitsis/product-crawler-sain/readme.md

 Sainsbury product crawler uses a number of open source projects and libraries to work properly:

-* [WAMP] - WampServer is a Windows web development environment.
-It allows you to create web applications with Apache2, PHP and a MySQL database.
 * [PHP] - PHP version used is 5.5.12
 * [CodeIgniter 3.0] - MVC framework
 * [Simple HTML dom] - [@http://thephpx.com/2009/10/php-simple-html-dom-parser-codeigniter-integration/]